Hyperloop

-In July 2021, hyperloop startup Swisspod Technologies, in collaboration with École Polytechnique Fédérale de Lausanne (EPFL), unveiled Europe's first operational hyperloop testing facility.
-The project was funded by the Swiss Government and is located in Lausanne, Switzerland, on the EPFL campus.
-The reduced-scale test track has been constructed in a circular shape to simulate an "infinite" hyperloop trajectory.
-This distinctive feature provides the flexibility to accommodate diverse experiments for testing different levels of pressure, and trajectory lengths, as well as the electromagnetic propulsion and levitation systems of the capsule at medium speeds and long distances.
+A Technical University of Munich hyperloop set a speed record of 463 km/h in July 2019 at the pod design competition hosted by SpaceX in Hawthorne, California.
+Virgin Hyperloop conducted the first human trial in November 2020 at its test site in Las Vegas, reaching a top speed of 107 mph.
+Swisspod Technologies unveiled a 1:12 scale testing facility in a circular shape to simulate an "infinite" hyperloop trajectory in July 2021 on the EPFL campus at Lausanne, Switzerland.
+In 2023, a new European effort to standardize "hyperloop systems" released a draft standard.

+Hyperloop One, one of the best known and funded players in the hyperloop space, declared bankruptcy and ceased operations on 31 December 2023.
+Other companies continue to pursue hyperloop technology development.

 History

-After being conceived in 1799, the vactrain was invented in 1904 by Robert H. Goddard, a freshman at Worcester Polytechnic Institute.

-Musk first mentioned that he was thinking about a concept for a "fifth mode of transport", calling it the Hyperloop, in July 2012 at a PandoDaily event in Santa Monica, California.
+Musk first mentioned that he was thinking about a concept for a "fifth mode of transport", calling it the Hyperloop, in July 2012 at a Pando Daily event in Santa Monica, California.
 This hypothetical high-speed mode of transportation would have the following characteristics: immunity to weather, collision free, twice the speed of a plane, low power consumption, and energy storage for 24-hour operations.
 The name Hyperloop was chosen because it would go in a loop.
-Musk envisions the more advanced versions will be able to go at hypersonic speed.
-In May 2013, Musk likened his Hyperloop to a "cross between a Concorde and a railgun and an air hockey table".
+In May 2013, Musk likened Hyperloop to a "cross between a Concorde and a railgun and an air hockey table".
+By 2016, Musk envisioned that more advanced versions could potentially be able to go at hypersonic speed.

-From late 2012 until August 2013, a group of engineers from both Tesla and SpaceX worked on the modeling of Musk's Hyperloop.
-An early system conceptual model was published in the Tesla and SpaceX blogs which describes one potential design, function, pathway, and cost of a hyperloop system.
-According to the alpha design, pods would accelerate to cruising speeds gradually using linear electric motors and glide above their track on air bearings through tubes above ground on columns or below ground in tunnels to avoid the dangers of grade crossings.
-An ideal hyperloop system will be more energy-efficient, quiet, and autonomous than existing modes of mass transit.
-Musk has also invited feedback to "see if the people can find ways to improve it".
+From late 2012 until August 2013, a group of engineers from both Tesla and SpaceX worked on the modeling of Musk's Hyperloop concept.
+An early system conceptual model was published on both the Tesla and SpaceX websites which describes one potential design, function, pathway, and cost of a hyperloop system.
+In the alpha design, pods were envisioned to accelerate to cruising speeds gradually using linear electric motors and glide above their track on air bearings through tubes above ground on columns or below ground in tunnels to avoid the challenges of grade crossings.
+An ideal hyperloop system was estimated to be more energy-efficient, quiet, and autonomous than existing modes of mass transit in the 2010s.
 The Hyperloop Alpha was released as an open source design.
+Musk invited feedback to "see if the people can find ways to improve it".
 The trademark "HYPERLOOP", applicable to "high-speed transportation of goods in tubes" was issued to SpaceX on 4 April 2017.